RentReadyScore

 If your documents are weak or incomplete

 This is one of the most fixable problems.
 A borderline application looks stronger when everything is organized and easy to review.
+If you have already been denied, see what to do after a denied application before you apply somewhere new.

 Core documents to organize